nuuuwan/news_lk3_data/README.md

 The problem was that buildings in the vicinity of the tree had cut branches on one side, causing it to become unbalanced, the minister said.

 New laws would be brought in so provincial/municipal institutions could strengthen enforcement of building codes.

-“We don’t have a single institution that can issue a warning about a tree.
-Not one to tell us what trees can or cannot be planted near a road.

 ...